TPYogalashmi/TCS_ION_RIO_125-dockerContainer_dockercompose_Javastack/README.md

 docker stack rm javastack
 ```

-This enhanced setup allows you to use Docker Swarm for real-time scaling, load balancing, and high availability.
+This enhanced setup allows us to use Docker Swarm for real-time scaling, load balancing, and high availability.